vesas/java-nn/README.md

 ## TODO:

-Try:
+- Pluggable loss functions
+- Pluggable weight initialization tactics

-- MNIST.
+- Try MNIST.
 Would be interesting to see if it would be possible to learn recognize the MNIST hand written digits.
 - Vectorization.
 Maybe some simple CPU based (AVX) vectorization at first.